Organize your stay Botswana

 Luggage Botswana

-As with any trip, it's a good idea to pack a photocopy of your most important documents in a waterproof bag: passport, bank cards, driving license, plane tickets and repatriation assistance certificate, with the emergency number clearly marked.
+As with any trip, it's a good idea to pack a photocopy of your main documents in a waterproof bag: passport, bank cards, driving license, plane tickets, repatriation assistance certificate, with the emergency number clearly marked.
 Don't forget to bring binoculars, a camera, sunglasses, sunscreen and a hat.
 You should also bring moisturizing cream, as the air is very dry, mosquito repellent and itch-relieving lotion, as well as a small health kit and a flashlight.
 For self-drivers, of course, you'll need to be better equipped and prepared.
 In terms of clothing, if you're going during the dry season, it's warm during the day, so light shirts and pants will suffice.
 On the other hand, you'll need thick sweaters and even gloves for the mornings and evenings, because when the sun's gone, it's freezing cold!
 During the rainy season, it's warmer, so comfortable but waterproof clothing is recommended.
 In all cases, prefer beige and khaki colors to flashy ones, and avoid military prints.
 Men and women should dress appropriately.
 But, ladies, shorts, skirts, tank tops and dresses won't shock anyone.
 All lodges offer efficient laundry services that can return your clothes to you clean and tidy in less than twelve hours.
-If you're a self-driver, you can have your clothes laundered for a small fee in some hotels or lodges, even if you're not staying there.
+For self-drivers, it's possible to have your clothes laundered for a lower price at certain hotels or lodges, even if you're not staying there.
 You'll also need a pair of light, breathable walking shoes for active pursuits, and a pair of sandals or canvas shoes for relaxing in the evening.
 Flip-flops may be useful if you plan to go swimming.
-Don't forget that there will be dust everywhere, so closed-toe shoes are best.
+Don't forget that there's going to be dust everywhere, so closed-toe shoes are preferable.